mbrousil/mbrousil.github.io/_publications/2020-11-05-glcp-a-new-tool.md

 date: 2020-11-05
 venue: 'Limnology and Oceanology Bulletin'
 paperurl: 'https://doi.org/10.1002/lob.10406'
 citation: 'Meyer, M.F., Brousil, M.R., Cramer, A.N., Lanouette, B.P., Padowski, J.C. and Hampton, S.E.
 (2020), The Global Lake Area, Climate, and Population Dataset: A New Tool for Addressing Critical Limnological Questions.
-Limnology and Oceanography Bulletin. doi:10.1002/lob.10406'
+Limnology and Oceanography Bulletin.'
 ---

 This bulletin piece describes potential applications for the Global Lake area, Climate, and Population (GLCP) dataset.
 We use three case studies to show different uses for the GLCP at local, regional, and national scales.